 Since August 2018, I am the DAAD Visiting Assistant Professor in the History Department at Johns Hopkins University in Baltimore, Maryland.
-I am grateful to the DAAD and Peter Jelavich for the opportunity to work alongside an amazing cohort of colleagues and to teach extremely disciplined, smart, kind and fun student.
+I am grateful to the DAAD, especially Michael Thomanek, and Professor Peter Jelavich for the opportunity to work alongside an amazing cohort of colleagues and to teach such smart, kind, committed, hard-working and fun student.

 Post-Doc, Herder Institute for Historical Research on East Central Europe, Marburg.

 For three years, from July 2015 to July 2018, I was a post-doc researcher at the Herder Institute in Marburg.
 I am grateful to my colleagues Svetlana Boltovska, Jana Gleich, Theresa Schnurbus, Christian Lotz and Elke Bauer, Silke Fengler, Adrian Mitter, and Vera Volkmann for their support, advice, and collaboration.

 Between 2016 and 2018, I also had the pleasure of teaching and working with inspiring and engaging students at the Justus-Liebig-University Gießen.
 I am an associate member of the International Graduate Center for the Study of Culture, where I served as postdoc rep on the Executive Board.
 For their support and inspiration, I am indebted to Paul Vickers (now Regensburg) and Katharina Stornig.